 The sudden loss of a loved one is the hardest thing many of us will ever have to go through.
 The Tragedy Assistance Program for Survivors (TAPS) provides support and resources for people who have lost a military servicemember.

-You can support its mission by buying this apron for the cook in your life.
+You can support its mission by buying one of their shirts for a loved one.

 Which one of your friends was up in arms about Cecil the Lion?
 We’ve got a gift for them.